HISTORY

 The Executive Board updated the NAFN Constitution and governance arrangements and adopted a new service delivery strategy working closely with the new Head of Service to strengthen the operational team.
 The NAFN ICT infrastructure was outsourced to Rochdale MBC.
 A Project Manager was appointed to deliver a series of service improvements for members.
 The Leadership Team was further strengthened with the appointment of a Membership and Communications Manager.

 The fee model was reviewed and simplified.
-The membership fee was reduced to £1,000 with the introduction of modest charges for enquiries that require an input from the NAFN Service Team.
+The licence fee was reduced to £1,000 with the introduction of modest charges for enquiries that require an input from the NAFN Service Team.
 Existing direct access to Callcredit and Equifax credit reporting systems were upgraded and an Authorised Officer Service was introduced to support tenancy and council tax fraud investigations.

 In response to marketing and promotional initiatives, NAFN began to attract new membership from housing associations and wider public authorities with a significant increase in the number of user accounts.
 Monthly newsletters and regular alert bulletins were issued to members.

 Introduction of the Investigatory Powers Act 2016 presented a significant challenge for fraud investigations and the use of personal data.
 NAFN had already established the National Training and Best Practice Working Group to articulate the concerns of local government and wider public authorities.
-NAFN lobbied Central Government to ensure that local authorities retained powers to acquire communications data and submitted evidence to a Parliamentary Committee and the Anderson Report (‘A Question of Trust’).
+NAFN lobbied Central Government to ensure that local authorities retained powers to acquire communications data and submitted evidence to a Parliamentary Committee and the Anderson Report (A Question of Trust).
 The Report recommended that, NAFN should be designated as the Single Point of Contact for all minor users of communications data.

 Celebrating 20 Years